Divy481/ByteCrawler-/README.md

 # ByteCache Web Crawler

 A high-performance, custom-built web crawler written in C++ using POSIX system calls and standard libraries.
-It features concurrent network requests via a custom ThreadPool, support for both HTTP and HTTPS using OpenSSL, and efficient handling of HTML fetching and link extraction.
+It features concurrent network requests via a custom ThreadPool, support for both HTTP and HTTPS using OpenSSL, and an integrated HTML-to-Markdown generator to cleanly extract content from the web.

 ## Features

 - **Concurrent Crawling**: Leverages a custom thread pool to crawl multiple URLs concurrently, greatly increasing throughput.
 - **HTTP/HTTPS Support**: Uses standard POSIX sockets and OpenSSL for secure (TLS/SSL) and non-secure communication.
 - **Custom HTTP Parser**: Employs a robust, lightweight HTTP parser specifically optimized for the crawler.
+- **HTML to Markdown Conversion**: Includes a custom Markdown generator that strips scripts/styles and cleanly converts HTML structural tags (like headers, links, lists, images) into readable Markdown.
 - **URL Resolution**: Correctly resolves relative links extracted from HTML pages against the parent URL.
 - **Domain Constraint**: Option to limit crawling strictly to the seed URL's domain.
 - **Depth Control**: Easily define the maximum depth to crawl to prevent infinite traversal.